micro-api/micro-api/README.md

 - The top-level `@links` object is required and may only contain fields corresponding to a `@type`, and each field must be valued as an object with at least a `@href` field that refers to the collection of records of that type.
 - The `@href` field may only exist within a `@links` object.
 - `@array`, `@type`, and `@inverse` may only exist on a relationship field in the top-level `@links` object.
-- `@error` object may only exist at the top-level and no other fields should exist at the top-level when `@error` is present.
+- `@error` object may only exist at the top-level and no other fields should exist at the top-level when it is present.
 - `@operate` may only exist per record in a request payload to update a record.